 Irish Soda Bread

-Today’s is super-special, because as you may know, I just returned from a fabulous trip to Ireland, where I learned all about Irish baking, straight from the experts!
+Recently, I took a fabulous trip to Ireland, where I learned all about Irish baking straight from the experts!
 I’m so thrilled to be sharing this authentic Irish soda bread recipe with you!

 If you are looking for some really fun St. Patty’s Day foods, be sure to check out my Shamrock Shake Macarons, Pot of Gold Cupcakes, and Rainbow Fruity Pebble Cake.